Shopify is the most popular ecommerce platform in the world. It’s easy to set up and use, has a ton of features, and it’s incredibly affordable.

 It’s no surprise that over 79% of consumers trust online reviews as much as personal recommendations.
 And with good reason: when it comes to ecommerce, customer reviews can be your best friend or your worst enemy.

-For instance, Keap, a CRM tool, adds testimonial mentions on their automation landing page talking about how their automation features are saving the users’ time.
+For instance, Keap, a CRM tool, adds testimonial mentions on their automation landing page about how their automation features save users’ time.
 They use five-star icons to grab attention and show visitors how much people love the tool.

 (Source)